araobp/android-aed/README.md

 I traveled [Okinawa](https://en.wikipedia.org/wiki/Okinawa_Island) last summer, and Okinawan music was amazing.

 I develop an Android app "spectrogram" to run [TensorFlow Lite](https://www.tensorflow.org/lite?hl=ja) on my smart phone to study Okinawa music.
+The app can also be used for other use cases such as key word detection.

 ![android_app](./doc/android_app.png)

 And [the other screenshots](./SCREENSHOTS.md).

-Note: this app can be used for other use cases such as key word detection.

 ## Android app "spectrogram"